top of page

 Bad Step Skye Trail

 Broadford is the second largest town on the Isle of Skye and the end point of the Skye Trail.
-Here you will find some nice restaurants, numerous B&Bs, a hostel, a few hotels, a bank, a pharmacy and a Coop grocery shop.
+Here you will find some nice restaurants, numerous B&Bs, a hostel, a few hotels, a bank, a pharmacy and a Coop grocery store.
 From Broadford, you can take the Citylink bus back to Inverness, Glasgow or Edinburgh.

-Skye trail trekking weather
+Skye trail wandern

 Wetness: If there is a lot of wetness, the tent site should be well chosen to escape the wetness of the ground.
 I would recommend an additional ultralight groundsheet.